Comments on modern life

 Highly creative and motivated people

-We rely heavily both on internal creativity, and outside sources and in getting ready for World Mental Health Day, we are inviting testimonies from anyone with a story to tell, whether it is unrequited love, romantic or familial; irritation with the neighbours; or how much some of us hate our job; or PTSD; anxiety; depression; or any form of psychosis.
+We rely heavily both on internal creativity, and outside sources, and in getting ready for a changing world, we are inviting ideas and testimonies from anyone with something to say, whether it is unrequited love, romantic or familial; irritation with the neighbours; or how much some of us hate our job.
+Currently, the world is curious as to whether we will soon enter into a period of war.

 Featured Associate